shariq1989/cookbook/content/recipe/Saffron_Rice.md

 #### ABOUT THE MEAL

 Saffron is a luxury spice commonly used in Persian, Indian, Mediterranean, and Middle Eastern cuisine.
-While it is expensive, a little goes a long way.
-I tend to use ½ teaspoon of saffron for every 1 cup of rice.
-The floral fragrance of the saffron is brought out when mixed with hot fluid, like water, or milk, making the rice rich and savory.
+While it's expensive, a little goes a long way.
+I tend to use ½ teaspoon of saffron for every 1 cup of rice as a rule of thumb.
+To bring out the floral fragrance of the saffron we encourage you to mix it with hot fluid, like water, or milk, to bring richness and flavor to the dish.